ChicoBitcoinJoe/community/README.md

 # Community

-This repo is an implementation of a *Reddit-like* site using the Share Platform and a Material Design UX.
+This repo is an implementation of a *Reddit-like* site using the Share Platform.
+A presentation about Community can be found at [this slide show](https://docs.google.com/presentation/d/1oiCmJcrn15-kK3xS-UzPbx5M1LAyRlGRRJ6q4qllw0E/edit?usp=sharing).
 Features include:

 - Ad Free
+- AutoModeration
+- Material Design UX
 - User data stays local
-- AutoModeration
+- Sybil/Brigade Resistance
--
+- Decentralized/Distributed

-A presentation detailing how Community works can be found at [this slide show](https://docs.google.com/presentation/d/1oiCmJcrn15-kK3xS-UzPbx5M1LAyRlGRRJ6q4qllw0E/edit?usp=sharing)
+- and much more planned for the future!

 ### Prerequisites